christianacca/web-api-starter/docs/deploy-app.md

 At a high level deployment consists of:

 1. Ensure shared services have been created and RBAC permissions assigned to allow for role assignments to be made
+2. Register DNS records in the DNS zone for custom domain used by container apps
+3. Add TLS certificate(s) to shared key vault(s) that cover the custom domains used by the container apps
-2. Deploying the infrastructure required for the app (see section ["Deploying infra from CI/CD"](#deploying-infra-from-cicd))
+4. Deploying the infrastructure required for the app (see section ["Deploying infra from CI/CD"](#deploying-infra-from-cicd))
-3. Grant access to the teams members to the resources in Azure for the environment (see section ["Granting access to Azure resources"](#granting-access-to-azure-resources))
+5. Grant access to the teams members to the resources in Azure for the environment (see section ["Granting access to Azure resources"](#granting-access-to-azure-resources))
-4. Deploying the app into the infrastructure (see section ["Deploying app from CI/CD"](#deploying-app-from-cicd))
+6. Deploying the app into the infrastructure (see section ["Deploying app from CI/CD"](#deploying-app-from-cicd))

 This repo contains various powershell scripts (see [tools/dev-scripts directory](../tools/dev-scripts)) that can be run from the command-line